deepmedia/multiplatform-testing/readme.md

 - `killAndroidEmulators` task: kills all currently running emulators.
 Can be used to cleanup.

 Using the `runAllAndroidNativeTests` tasks is recommended, because it ensures proper ordering and thus the most efficient emulator installation.
-This is because many emulator images can run multiple architectures (for example: 64bit images might run 32bit binaries, and X86/64 images might run ARM binaries through binary translation).
+This is because emulator images can run multiple architectures (for example: 64bit images might run 32bit binaries, and X86/64 images might run ARM binaries through binary translation).
 The plugin is aware of this and, if `runAllAndroidNativeTests` is used, is able to pick up the best emulator for the job, saving time and resources.